Road Closure at Charlestown: What we know.

 The road will be opening under a 2-way lights system from 6am, Thursday 23rd January.

-Updated: 10 January 2025
+Update as of 10 January 2025

 A further update from Calderdale Councillor Sarah Courtney on Facebook, through her and Calderdale Council’s communications with Yorkshire Water, states that, due to further complications during reapirs and recent extreme weather conditions, the reopening of Halifax Road is delayed.